 As you can see in these photos, the cabin sits next to a yurt on the property.
 The cabin is used primarily as cooking and bathroom facilities for the yurt, but would function perfectly as its own residence.

-The home is insulated with polystyrene sheeting, an inexpensive but effective option.
+Polystyrene sheeting, an inexpensive but effective option, was used to insulate the cozy little home.
 The walls are covered in gorgeous tongue and groove wood that was obtained for free from Freecycle.